 Changing Places is a series of exhibitions staging contemporary artists’ moving image within historic buildings across the country.
-Quarry Bank is one of ten venues on the nationwide tour and hosts four video works by Ravi Agarwal, Omar Chowdhury, Desire Machine Collective and Yasmin Jahan Nupur.
+Quarry Bank is one of eight venues on the nationwide tour and hosts four video works by Ravi Agarwal, Omar Chowdhury, Desire Machine Collective and Yasmin Jahan Nupur.

 Changing Places features artists who live in, work in, or retain a connection to Bangladesh, India or Pakistan.
 Their works cover a range of perspectives and situations, from global migration and environmental impacts to the individual who navigates and responds to shifting social and economic circumstances.
 Through the pairing of specific sites and artworks, this series of exhibitions bridges the gap between the industrialisation currently occurring across South Asia, and the places in Britain where the blueprint began.